Wickliffe Draper: Eugenics and Pioneer Fund

 Three years later, when Draper paid to print and disseminate the book White America by Earnest Sevier Cox, an advocate of white supremacy and racial segregation, a personal copy was delivered to Frick.

-In 1937, Draper established the Pioneer Fund, a foundation intended to give scholarships to descendants of White American colonial-era families, and to support research into "race betterment" through eugenics.
-The scholarships were never given, but the first project of the fund was to distribute two documentary films from Nazi Germany depicting their claimed success with eugenics.
+In 1937, Draper established the Pioneer Fund, a foundation intended to give scholarships to descendants of White American colonial-era families and to support research into "race betterment" through eugenics.
+The scholarships were never given, but the first project of the fund was to distribute two documentary films from Nazi Germany depicting its claimed success with eugenics.
 The Pioneer Fund was headed by the sociologist and eugenicist Harry H. Laughlin, an advocate for restrictive immigration laws and national programs of compulsory sterilization of the mentally ill and intellectually disabled.

-At age 50, Draper again volunteered for military service, and was assigned a post with British military intelligence in India during World War II.
-After the war, he returned to eugenicist and segregationist activism, and The Pioneer Fund supported the work of a number of noted and controversial researchers of race and intelligence, such as the Nobel Laureate William Shockley, American differential psychologist Arthur Jensen, Canadian evolutionary psychologist J. Philippe Rushton, and British anthropologist Roger Pearson.
-Though he never served as the Pioneer Fund's president, Draper remained on its board until his death, leaving his estate to the Fund.
-He also donated considerable funds to right-wing political organizations and candidates, including the World Anti-Communist League (WACL), which was later headed by Pearson who had received extensive funding from The Pioneer Fund and Draper during his career at Southern Mississippi University.
+At age 50, Draper again volunteered for military service and was assigned a post with British military intelligence in India during World War II.
+After the war, he returned to eugenicist and segregationist activism, and The Pioneer Fund supported the work of a number of noted and controversial researchers of race and intelligence, such as the Nobel Laureate William Shockley, the American differential psychologist Arthur Jensen, the Canadian evolutionary psychologist J. Philippe Rushton, and the British anthropologist Roger Pearson.
+Though he never served as the Pioneer Fund's president, Draper remained on its board until his death and left his estate to the Fund.
+He also donated considerable funds to right-wing political organizations and candidates, including the World Anti-Communist League (WACL), which was later headed by Pearson, who had received extensive funding from The Pioneer Fund and Draper during his career at University of Southern Mississippi.

-In addition to The Pioneer Fund, Draper financed the Back to Africa repatriation movement, particularly the work of Earnest Sevier Cox whose book "White America" he also funded.
-During the civil rights movement of the 1960s he secretly sent $255,000 to the Mississippi State Sovereignty Commission in 1963 and 1964 to support racial segregation.
-He had also promoted opposition to the desegregation of public schools mandated by the Supreme Court's 1954 decision, Brown v.
+In addition to the Pioneer Fund, Draper financed the Back to Africa repatriation movement, particularly the work of Earnest Sevier Cox, whose book "White America" he also funded.
+During the Civil Rights Movement of the 1960s, he secretly sent $255,000 to the Mississippi State Sovereignty Commission in 1963 and 1964 to support racial segregation.
+He also promoted opposition to the desegregation of public schools mandated by the Supreme Court's 1954 decision, Brown v.
 Board of Education.
-These financial contributions came to light in the 1990s, when the Sovereignty Commission records were made public.
+Those financial contributions came to light in the 1990s, when the Sovereignty Commission's records were made public.
 Doug A. Blackmon of The Wall Street Journal and Prof. William H. Tucker of Rutgers University discovered the incriminating documents.